Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Go away without your dog realizing it.
 In doing so, you are “lying” to your dog, and like in any relationship, lies break trust.
 This may also increase your dog’s over-vigilance.

 • Get angry when you come home or punish your dog.
 Remember that your dog can have a panic attack and lose control when you are away.
-Threatening him will only increase his stress, as he may associate your return with a negative emotion like fear.
-He won’t understand your anger either.
+Threatening them will only increase their stress, as they may associate your return with a negative emotion like fear.
+They won’t understand your anger either.

 • Adopt another dog.
 This is a double-edged sword, as you can end up with no longer one but two dogs suffering from anxiety, plus it doesn’t guarantee that it will help your already suffering companion.

-• Leave your dog alone longer than he can handle.
+• Leave your dog alone longer than they can handle.
 It will be impossible to learn to cope well if the dog’s tolerance threshold is never respected.

 • Use an anti-bark collar (such as citronella collar, electric, or vibration collar).
-Hiding a symptom doesn’t cure anxiety.
+Hiding a sign doesn’t cure anxiety.
 In addition, your dog is at risk of self-harm.

 divider-dog